-1.3 Some Definitions
+Some Definitions 1.3

 Explanations of many terms can be found using the document index in appendix D.14.5.
-Some important terms are defined below.
+Some important erms are defined below.
 Definition 1.1.
 Component.
-An element defined by the production component-clause in the Modelica grammar (basically a variable or an instance of a class) □

-Definition 1.2.
-Element.
-Class definition, extends-clause, or component-clause declared in a class (basically a class reference or a component in a declaration).
+An element defined by the production component-clause in the Modelic grammar (basically a variable or an instance of a class) Definition 1.2.
+Element .
+Class definition, extends -clause, or component-clause declared in a class basically a class reference or a component in a declaration).
 Definition 1.3.
 Flattening.
-The translation of a model described in Modelica to the corresponding model described as a hybrid DAE, involving expansion of inherited base classes, parameterization of base classes, local classes and components, and generation of connection equations from connect-equations (basically, mapping the hierarchical structure of a model into a set of differential, algebraic and discrete equations together with the corresponding variable declarations and function definitions from the model).
+The translation of a model described in Modelica to the corresponding model described as a hybrid DAE (see appendix B), involving expansion of inherited base classes parameterization of base classes, local classes and components, and generation of connection equation rom connect-equations.
+In other words, mapping the hierarchical structure of a model into a set of differential, algebraic and discrete equations together with the corresponding variable declarations are unction definitions from the model.
+Definition 1.4.
+Initialization .
+Simulation starts with solving the initialization problem at the start ng time, resulting in values for all variables that are consistent with the result of the flattening.
+Definition 1.5.
+Transient analysis.
+Starting from the result of the initialization problem, the modes simulated forward in time.
+This uses numerical methods for handling the hybrid DAE, resulting is colution trajectories for the model's variables, i.e., the value of the variables as a function of time.
+In the numerical literature transient analysis is often called solving the initial value problem, but the term is not used here to avoid confusion with the initialization problem.]

+Definition 1.6.
+Simulation.
+Simulation is the combination of initialization followed by transient analysis.

+The model can be analyzed in ways other than simulation, e.g., linearization, and parameter estimation, but they are not described in the specification.]

+Definition 1.7.
+Translation.
+Translation is the process of preparing a Modelica simulation model for simulation, starting with flattening but not including the simulation itself.

+Typically, in addition to flattening, translation involves symbolic manipulation of the hybrid DAE and transforming the result into computer code that can simulate the model.]

+\Box